SamIAm2000/ethanp_website/research.markdown

 ### Peer-Reviewed Journal Articles

-- “‘To modell out a land of so much worth’: Model Thinking in Colonial New England” (in preparation)
+- “‘To modell out a land of so much worth’: Model Thinking in Colonial New England,” *American Literary History*.Accepted and forthcoming.

 - “The Patent Form: Norbert Rillieux, Solomon Northup, and the Production of Means in the Atlantic World,” *PMLA*.
 Accepted and forthcoming.